ideonate/jupyter-containds/docs/source/develop-install.rst

 =================

-To install a developer version of jupyter_containds, you will first need to clone the repository::
+To install a developer version of jupyter-containds, you will first need to clone the repository::

     git clone https://github.com/ideonate/jupyter-containds